 - Scalable – You can automatically get more access to bandwidth and resources when needed.

-- Flexible Pricing – In cloud hosting, you pay for the usage only, and a lot of CDN companies work in the same way.
+- Flexible Pricing – In cloud hosting, you pay for the usage only.
+Likewise, a lot of CDN companies work in the same way.

-- Rapid Deployment and Redundancy – The site loads much faster and is least likely to go down since it automatically migrates in need of additional resources.
+- Rapid Deployment and Redundancy – The site loads much faster and is least likely to go down.This is because it automatically migrates in need of additional resources.
 Moreover, in cloud hosting, you can avail the redundancy feature by cloning your site on different environments to further reduce downtime.

 While it may vary, most companies grant full access to server settings.
-However, it depends on your provided plan, such as in CDN, firewall and several other security features are included to enhance the overall security of SSL certificates.
+However, it depends on your provided plan.
+For instance, CDN, firewall and several other security features are included to enhance the overall security of SSL certificates.

 The commonly observed downsides of CDN and cloud hosting include the following;

-- Learning curve – Cloud hosting can be difficult to handle even for technically-gifted developers – especially beginners.
-However, CDN is commonly easy to set up, but the navigation of options may be a bit more challenging to get a fine balance for dynamic WordPress sites.
+- Learning curve – Cloud hosting can be difficult to handle even for technically-gifted developers, especially beginners.
+However, CDN is commonly easy to set up.
+Even so, the navigation of options may be a bit more challenging to get a fine balance for dynamic WordPress sites.

 When to choose CDN and Cloud Hosting

-If you have a small site, which will remain small indefinitely, you must choose VPS hosting for your small business or startup.
-However, for larger networks, companies and social media sites, cloud hosting or dedicated server is the better fit.
-If you have just started your site, don’t consider the most prominent or smallest option.
-If you go with low servers, you will face trouble in upgrading it later, but if you go with the most significant choice, you might get stuck with the resources’ hefty bill that will not be used for quite some time.
+Do you have a small site, which will remain small indefinitely?
+You must choose VPS hosting for your small business or startup.
+However, cloud hosting suits larger networks, companies and social media sites.
+Or, dedicated server is the better fit for such.
+If you have started your site, do not consider the most prominent or smallest option.
+Also, if you go with low servers, you will face trouble in upgrading it later.
+But, if you go with the most significant choice, you might get stuck with the resources’ hefty bill.
+Which in most cases will not get used for some time.